Mississippi Wills and Estate Planning Lawyers

 - If there is a spouse and multiple children, the property will be divided into equal shares.

-By creating a will, you get to control who gets what.
-You can leave all of your property to your spouse, for example, or make a contribution to charity.
-You can also ensure that a minor child, disabled adult in your care, or even a pet has a named guardian and that resources are set aside for continued care and support.
+By creating a will, your wishes will direct how your estate will be distributed.
+For example, you can leave all your property to your spouse or contribute to a church or charity you believe in.
+You can also ensure that a minor child, disabled adult in your care, or even a pet has a named guardian and ensure resources are set aside for their continued care and support.
+While we all hope to live long and healthy lives, preparing for any eventuality could be one of the most important legal actions you ever take for your loved ones.

-Having a will can also make inventorying your estate, paying creditors, and dividing assets easier for the executor of your estate after your death.
+A will makes inventorying your estate, paying creditors, and distrusting your assets as you wish easier for your chosen estate executor after your death.
 While a will must go through probate, having a valid will may mitigate disputes between beneficiaries or questions about where or what property exists.

-As mentioned, a will is just one piece of a broader estate plan.
-Creating an estate plan can assure that your assets are distributed according to your wishes, can mitigate taxes, ensure that loved ones are provided for, and can also include documents that speak to your preferences for medical and end-of-life care.
-While creating a will and an estate plan may feel intimidating or unappealing, no one knows when an unexpected tragedy could occur.
-By creating a plan now, you’ll have peace of mind that all of your ducks are in a row should the unexpected happen.
+A will is just one piece of a broader estate plan.
+Creating an estate plan can ensure that your assets are distributed according to your wishes, reduce the amount to be paid in taxes, ensure that loved ones are provided for, and outline your medical and end-of-life care wishes.
+While creating a will and an estate plan may feel intimidating or unappealing, unexpected tragedies, such as illnesses and accidents, occur.
+By creating a plan now, you can have peace of mind that your loved ones are protected from financial losses that could have been avoided—or facing financial problems at the worst possible time.

 What’s Included in a Will?